JulienRobberechts/event-api/readme.md

 By default the project will run with the env var `SAMPLE_MODE` in the [server start script](./packages/server/package.json) in order to test the application manually.
 In production, this var should be disabled.

 ### Launch/Install the command line `event-cli` locally

+Once you have started the server locally, you can run the CLI in an other shell.

 There are 2 options